WDI-SEA/react-development-course-materials/README.md

   - Please note: this is a public repo.
 You can point students to it.
 - This repo also contains the project prompts and starter code.
   - The projects build off one another, so the starter code is for your reference.

+## Important Notes on the Film Exercise
+- There is a film exercise that is built upon throughout the class.
+  - The solutions to the various prompts are in branches.
+  - Please note that this exercise has some advanced JavaScript and starts out using ES6 (`const`, `let`, and arrow functions) before ES6 is explained in Unit 3.
+It's recommended that you look through the solution branches and then make a decision on whether to include the film exercise throughout the course or whether to have it be an additional recap project near the end (all at once, after the Heroku lecture).
+  - Because it adds time to the class and is a bit complicated, it is generally recommended that each exercise is homework.
+However, dedicate time each morning to go over and explain the solution.
+  - The film exercises are not referenced anywhere else in the class and can safely be ignored if you so choose.